holken1/deploying-r-on-cloud/shiny-on-ibm-cloud/README.md

 the default `mycluster` in this example.
 Now hit the "Create Cluster" button.

-It will take several minutes for the cluster to get created.
+It might take several minutes for the cluster to get created.
 If you don't see the instructions "Gain access to your cluster", wait for a while, then refresh the page.
 You will need to go through the steps listed in the "Gain access to your cluster" page, to connect to the